 - "Reader-Friendly" Version of Retroactivity Amendment

-FAQs and Legal Primers
+FAQs and Training Materials

 The Commission's FAQ document answers common questions received from the public regarding the 2014 drug guidelines amendment.
 The legal primer addresses some common procedural questions that have arisen in the context of motions for sentence reductions under 18 U.S.C. § 3582(c)(2) and retroactive guideline amendments.